 Overdressing for the occasion.

 ...taking a genuine interest in people.
-People are fascinating.
+People are fascinating; their stories are integral to their character.
 I feel that I can get along with anyone and share a natural compassion with most human experience.

 Mo: Fantasy, Action/Adventure, Slasher/Horror, High-/Low-brow Comedy...
-I'm not above the odd RomCom, but you may have to sell me on it pretty hard.
+I'm not above the odd RomCom, but you may have to sell me on it and I'll require at least 15 minutes as little spoon.

 S: It's Always Sunny in Philadelphia is the best show nobody I know watches.
-Honourable mentions to Arrested Development, Breaking Bad, Louie, Archer, The Boondocks, Tim & Eric, etc. For nostalgic reasons, I'm about to start revisiting '90s sitcoms, probably starting with the awkward pilots and feeling like a psychic because I know what's going to happen in everyone's near and distant futures.
+Honourable mentions to Arrested Development, Breaking Bad, Louie, Archer, Brooklyn Nine-Nine, Tim & Eric, etc. For nostalgic reasons, I want to revisit '90s sitcoms, starting with the awkward pilots and psychically predicting my way through everyone's near and distant futures.

 Mu: Tonnes.
 Rock, electronic, hip-hop, blues, metal, acoustic, indie, and assorted pretentious things that make eyebrows raise.
 I may have enough music to live out the rest of my life with a single playlist which never repeats.
 Think you're into something I've never heard of?
 Try me.
 If you show me something I'm blown away by, I'll buy you a drink.

 F: All.
 Stuff my face, plz.
-I'm also not one to turn down a meal of any sort that I've never tried before — I tried Guinea Pig without hesitation while in Peru this past winter; it was... underwhelming.
+I'm also not one to turn down a meal of any sort that I've never tried before — I tried Guinea Pig without hesitation while in Peru; it was... underwhelming.
 But I'm glad I tried.

-No, wait... music.
-And self-reflection.
-And deep, hearty belly laughs.
-That is all.
-I'd probably just waste the last three on something dumb like flavours of Crispers, anyway.
+I'd probably just waste the last one on something dumb like flavours of Crispers.

 What the person on the bus next to me was like as a child (or what they'll be like as an adult/elder).
 I'm curious about the personal stories of the background actors in my life.